aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 ### Customizing API operations

-Customizing your API endpoints involves adding specific metadata to your endpoint definitions, allowing you to provde descriptive documentation for API consumers and offer additional instructions to the underlying framework.
+Customize your API endpoints by adding metadata to endpoint definitions.
+This provides descriptive documentation for API consumers and gives extra instructions to the framework.

-Below is a detailed explanation of various fields that you can customize:
+Here's a breakdown of various customizable fields:

 | Field Name             | Type                        | Description                                                                                                                                                                                                                                                                                                      |
 |------------------------|-----------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|